lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 [SoundStream](../../../../permanent/soundstream.md)
 * one of the first audio compression models that can handle diverse audio types with varying bitrates on a single model.
-* Use a fully causal convolutional encoder and decoder network, and perform [Residual Vector Quantisation (RVQ)](../../permanent/residual-vector-quantization.md)
+* Use a fully causal convolutional encoder and decoder network, and perform [Residual Vector Quantisation](../../permanent/residual-vector-quantization.md)
 * The model is trained using the VQ-GAN formulation by adding adversarial and feature matching losses along with the multi-scale spectral reconstruction loss
     * See [Taming Transformers for High-Resolution Image Synthesis](../../../../permanent/taming-transformers-for-high-resolution-image-synthesis.md)